Crown of the Kingdom of Poland: Constitution of 1791

-The Constitution of May 3, 1791 is the second-oldest, codified national constitution in history, and the oldest codified national constitution in Europe; the oldest being the United States Constitution.
-It was called the Government Act (Ustawa Rządowa) Drafting for it began on October 6, 1788, and lasted 32 months.
+The Constitution of 3 May 1791 is the second-oldest, codified national constitution in history, and the oldest codified national constitution in Europe; the oldest being the United States Constitution.
+It was called the Government Act (Ustawa Rządowa).
+Drafting for it began on 6 October 1788 and lasted 32 months.
 Stanisław II Augustus was the principal author of the Constitution, and he wanted the Crown to be a constitutional monarchy, similar to the one in Great Britain.
-On May 3, 1791, the Great Sejm convened, and they read and adopted the new constitution.
+On 3 May 1791, the Great Sejm convened, and they read and adopted the new constitution.
 It enfranchised the bourgeoisie, separated the government into three branches, abolished liberum veto, and stopped the abuses of the Repnin Sejm.

 It made Poland a constitutional monarchy with the King as the head of the executive branch with his cabinet of ministers, called the Guardians of the Laws.
 The legislative branch was bicameral with an elected Sejm and an appointed Senate; the King was given the power to break ties in the Senate, and the head of the Sejm was the Sejm Marshal.
 The Crown Tribunal, the highest appellate court in the Crown, was reformed.
-The Sejm would elect their judges for the Sejm Court (the Crown's parliamentary court) from their deputies (posłowie).
+The Sejm would elect its judges for the Sejm Court (the Crown's parliamentary court) from its deputies (posłowie).

-The Government Act angered Catherine II who believed that Poland needed permission from the Russian Empire for any political reform; she argued that Poland had fallen prey to radical Jacobinism that was prominent in France at the time.
+The Government Act angered Catherine II, who believed that Poland needed permission from the Russian Empire for any political reform; she argued that Poland had fallen prey to radical Jacobinism that was prominent in France at the time.
 Russia invaded the Commonwealth in 1792.
 The Constitution was in place for less than 19 months; it was annulled by the Grodno Sejm.